All Episodes

 Anyway, I got a break here.

-If you want to be a part of this extravaganza.
+Thank you, Stephanie, 800-941 Sean, if you want to be a part of this extravaganza.

-All right, that's gonna wrap things up for today.
+All right, that's going to wrap things up for today.

-Uh, how to stop the violence that is now out of control.
+How to stop the violence that is now out of control.

-We'll have full complete coverage, 119 days till election day.
+Well, a full complete coverage, 119 days till election day.

-Some news information, facts the mob won't give you on COVID 19.
+Some news information, facts the mob won't give you on COVID-19.

 We'll explain all this on Hannity tonight at 9 on Fox News.